 - The Lanai Kaua‘i

 - Hanalei Colony Resort Kaua‘i’s North Shore is open as of December 20th, 2019 after more than a year of repairs.
 We will be back to do a new review after we give them some time to settle in.

 - The Princeville Resort is currently closed while they rebrand.
-They will be reopening in November 2021 as ”1 Hotel Hanalei Bay”.
+They will be reopening sometime in 2022 as ”1 Hotel Hanalei Bay”.
 Once they’ve had a chance to get situated we’ll review them again.